Guidance Towards Painting

-- In case of repainting, the previous coatings must be thoroughly scraped off.
+- In the case of repainting, the previous coatings must be thoroughly scraped off.

 - Fill the cracks using suitable crack filler.

-- Fungus-affected areas need to be given a separate treatment.
-Make a 5-10 per cent solution of bleach powder in water and apply on affected areas with brush or sponge.
+- Fungus-affected areas need to be given separate treatment.
+Make a 5-10 percent solution of bleach powder in water and apply on affected areas with brush or sponge.
 Wash the walls with clean water after an interval of 8-10 hours.
 Allow the surface to dry sufficiently.